 When must the training be completed?

-The CITI Program training is to be completed prior to submitting an IRB proposal or a request for continuation of approval.
-When submitting an IRB proposal or a continuation request, the PI will be required to certify that all individuals on the proposal have completed the training.
+The CITI Program training is to be completed prior to submitting an IRB proposal.
+When submitting an IRB proposal (or a continuation request), the PI is required to certify that all individuals on the proposal have completed the training.

 The IRB chair will verify that all individuals on an IRB proposal have completed the training before a proposal is reviewed by the committee.
 The PI will be notified if anyone on the proposal has not completed the necessary training.
 The PI will then be responsible for informing the IRB chair when all individuals have completed the training.
 The proposal will then be considered at the next available IRB meeting.

-If completion of the training prior to submission of an IRB proposal or continuation request poses a significant hardship, the PI on the project should contact the IRB chair to discuss the possibility of an extension on the training requirement.
+If completion of the training prior to submission of an IRB proposal poses a significant hardship, the PI on the project should contact the IRB chair to discuss the possibility of an extension on the training requirement.

-No. The CITI Program training certification is valid for three (calendar) years.
-After the first three years, you will be required to complete a shorter refresher course every three years.
+The CITI Program training certification is valid for three (calendar) years.
+After three years, you will be required to complete shorter CITI Program refresher courses before you can submit a proposal or request continuation of IRB approval already received.

 If I completed the training at another institution, will I need to complete the training again to be able to submit an IRB proposal at St. Lawrence?

-Researchers are required to complete supplemental modules if their participants are members of a "vulnerable population," which include children (anyone under 18), individuals with physical and/or decisional impairments, and prisoners.
-In addition, researchers are required to complete supplemental modules if their participants are older adults or individuals at the end of life (e.g., terminally ill individuals).
+- your participants are members of a "vulnerable population," which include children (anyone under 18), individuals with physical and/or decisional impairments, currently incarcerated individuals, immigrant populations, older adults or individuals at the end of life (e.g., terminally ill individuals).

-Researchers conducting internet-based research (e.g., collecting data through Amazon Mechanical Turk) are required to complete a supplemental module on this topic.
+- you are conducting internet-based research (e.g., collecting data through Amazon Mechanical Turk).
 If you are not currently but anticipate conducting internet-based research in the future, you are strongly encouraged to complete that supplemental module when you initially complete the required training modules.

 If you are a faculty or staff member and are unsure whether you are required to complete supplemental modules, contact the IRB chair.
 If you are a student researcher, you should speak with the faculty or staff member supervising the research or teaching your course.